expo/expo/docs/pages/accounts/account-types.md

 It may be useful to create an Organization when:

-- You think you may need to transfer control of a project in the future.
-Organizations are transferred more easily than personal projects.
+- You think you may need to transfer control of that Organization's projects in the future.
 - Sharing one or multiple projects with a team of collaborators.
 - More than one [Owner](/accounts/working-together/#managing-access) needs to be assigned.
 - Expenses need to be isolated.